-2.8 The TU App
+2.9 The TU App

 The TU Dortmund has its own mobile app, which can be downloaded from the Play Store and the Appstore.
-The app is divided into two sections, one general and one personal.
+The app can be divided into two parts, one general and one personal.
 The general area contains, for example, the opening hours and offers of the canteens, a map with all buildings and the like of the university as well as the current course catalogue.
 The personal area, on the other hand, can be used to view your grades and contains your student ID, the Deutschlandticket and your library card.

-2.9 Wi-Fi
+2.10 Wi-Fi